joelparkerhenderson/git-commit-message/README.md

 ## Related links

+Blog posts about how to write git commit messages:

 * [5 Useful Tips For A Better Commit Message by Caleb Thompson at Thoughtbot](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message)

 * [A Note About Git Commit Messages by tpope at tbaggery](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)